 - The Film of the Series

-- Fed to the Beast: The faux cultists intended to do this Connie by throwing her to the stolen Burmese Python, which was in a large water-filled pit.
+- Fed to the Beast: The faux cultists intended to do this with Connie by throwing her to the stolen Burmese Python in a large water-filled tank.
 Streekbek was able to subdue the snake by force-feeding it the narcotic drugs he had gotten from a gang member earlier, putting it out quickly.

-- Flanderization: Ackroyd's Joe Friday takes the original Friday's straight-laced, by-the-rules personality Up to Eleven.
-Somewhat justified, as Ackroyd's character is the nephew of Webb's Friday, and clearly only imperfectly emulates his uncle.
+- Flanderization: Aykroyd's Joe Friday takes the original Friday's straight-laced, by-the-rules personality up to eleven.
+Somewhat justified, as Aykroyd's character is the nephew of Webb's Friday, and clearly only imperfectly emulates his uncle.

-- Fun with Acronyms: People Against Goodness And Normalcy.
+- People Against Goodness And Normalcy.
 Pulls double duty as an Incredibly Lame Pun.

-- Not forgetting Moral Advance Movement of America, though that one gets a bit less attention.
+- Also Moral Advance Movement of America, though that one gets a bit less attention.

 - Gilligan Cut: Not an actual cut, but in one scene where Friday is waiting to meet Streebek in a bad neighborhood, Narrator!Friday notes that it's not a good place to stand around whistling.
 You can guess what Friday is doing in the scene.

-- Good Cop/Bad Cop: Streebek's "interrogation" of Emil Muzz is a variation.
-When Friday (Good Cop) leaves the room to get coffee, Steebek (Bad Cop) does something very unorthodox to get him to talk.
-He reveals a few important details when Friday comes back, but then shuts up again, at which point Streebek "suggests" Friday leave again to get some donuts...
+- Streebek's "interrogation" of Emil Muzz is a variation.
+When Friday (Good Cop) leaves the room to get coffee, Streebek (Bad Cop) does something very unorthodox to get him to talk.
+He reveals a few important details when Friday comes back, but then shuts up again, at which point Streebek "suggests" Friday leave again to get some danishes to go with the coffee.
 In the next scene it is implied that Emil told them the rest.

-- Also, Friday uses this term to describe a bondage game Streebek plays with his motorcycle cop girlfriend, but not a true example.
+- Friday specifically uses this term to describe a bondage game Streebek plays with his motorcycle cop girlfriend, but in that case it's a kinky game and not a true example of the trope.